 Instructions

-- Combine: In medium saucepan whisk together 1 cup water, 1 teaspoon sesame oil, 4 tablespoons brown sugar, 1/2 cup soy sauce, 1 teaspoon honey, 2 teaspoons minced garlic and 1/2 – 1 teaspoon ginger (minced or paste).
+- Combine: Bring a medium sauce pan to medium-high heat and add 1 cup water, 1 teaspoon sesame oil, 4 tablespoons brown sugar, 1/2 cup soy sauce, 1 teaspoon honey, 2 teaspoons minced garlic and 1 teaspoon ginger.
+Whisk to combine.

-- Simmer: Bring ingredients in saucepan to a simmer.
+- Simmer: Bring ingredients in saucepan to a simmer – this should take approx. 7-8 minutes.

 - Let Cool: Remove when it reaches your desired thickness – remember it will thicken more as it cools slightly.